lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     run 20000
     write_data system.data

+..  container:: justify

     The main differences with the previous step (minimize) are

     - 1) the timestep is 1 fs instead of 0.5 fs,
     - 2) the thermostating imposes a temperature of 300 K, for which the fluid is expected to behave as a liquid,
     - 3) two thermostats are used instead of one: one for the fluid, one for the solid (fix_modify ensure that the right temperature is used by the temp/berenden).

     Run the input script.
 Note, I am running on 4 CPU using:

 ..  code-block:: bash

     mpirun -np 4 lmp -in input.lammps

+..  container:: justify

     To complete the 20000 steps (20 ps), it takes about 6 minutes.
 The duration may differ on your computer.

-The distance between the two walls reduces until it reaches an equilibrium value, see the evolution of the distance between the walls (printed in a data file by fix myat1):
+    The distance between the two walls
+    reduces until it reaches an equilibrium value, see the evolution of the distance between the walls (printed in a data file by fix myat1):

 .. figure:: ../figures/sheared/equilibration-light.png
     :alt: Plot showing the distance between the walls as a function of time.